4 Minute Read

-Why?
-Because Christmas is still a few months away, and you can start preparing for it now!
+Okay, maybe it’s not soon, but it’s coming—and we’re going to talk about it.
 Too many people wait until December to buy gifts.
-With no money saved, they turn to credit cards in a panic and pay for Christmas until April.
-Not the best approach.
+With no money saved, they turn to credit cards in a panic and end up paying for Christmas until April.
+Not good.

 It’s much easier to get ready for the yuletide season little by little.
 You just need to know where to start.
 Here are five ways you can get a jump on Christmas—in August.